nightmode/feri/docs/advanced/api/functions.md

 Play a sound file using [node-wav-player](https://www.npmjs.com/package/node-wav-player).

 ```
 @param   {String}  file  File path or file name string.
 A file name without a directory component like 'sound.wav' will be prepended with feri's sound folder location.
+@return  {Promise}
 ```

 ### functions.possibleSourceFiles